 Indian students with interests across all disciples should consider Ireland, as there is a vast range of programmes on offer, including at masters level.
 In the last few years the most sought after courses in Ireland have included mechanical engineering, electronic engineering, biotechnology, cloud computing, artificial intelligence, data analytics, cyber security, accounting / finance and MBA.
 It is also clear that there is now an increased level of interest in other programmes as communications and media, graphic design, arts, humanities and hospitality and hotel management.

 It is worth mentioning as well that Irish universities are ranked in the top 1% in the world, in 19 fields of research, Irish universities are.
 For example we are ranked second in the world for nanotechnology, second for immunology, second for chemistry, third for agricultural sciences and fourth in the world for mathematics.
 A network of applied research centres within Ireland’s higher education system, as well as a robust Phd framework play important roles in fostering continuous innovation.
+Read more about Study in Ireland for Indian Students.

 How easy is it to get a student visa for Ireland?

 There is generally a high approval rate for Indian students with an offer from an Irish higher education institution, and who can show that they have the appropriate level of funding in place to cover the course fees and cost of living.
-In February, as part of the Education in Ireland roadshow, students can meet with government of Ireland visa officers to understand the process of applying for study visas for Ireland and the paperwork required.
+In February, as part of the Education in Ireland roadshow, students can meet with the government of Ireland visa officers to understand the process of applying for study visas for Ireland and the paperwork required.

 Which are the main education destinations in the country?